cortex-lab/phy/design/merge-view-dock-stability.md

 - loss of a floating dock's size or position;
 - loss of docking area or tab relationships;
 - repeated event connection and Qt resource lifecycle work; and
-- different behavior for `V`, proposition navigation, automatic advancement, undo/redo, and the dock close button.
+- different behavior for `V`, proposition navigation, merge completion, undo/redo, and the dock close button.

 ## 3. Target lifecycle